scalamolecule/datomic-client-api-java-scala/README.md

 For now, a custom temporary `Channel` wrapper object is created encapsulating the returned Clojure Channel.
 The Channel wrapper has a `realize` method that simply calls the Clojure `<!!` function to retrieve the content of the clojure Channel.
-So, until a proper Java/Scala return types decided on, there's effectively no asynchronicity, but an infrastructure has been prepared to implement it.
+So, until a proper Java/Scala return type is decided on, there's effectively no asynchronicity - but an infrastructure has been prepared to implement it.

 ## Setup